ByrMucahit/Interview-Task/README.md

 # Interview-Task

 ### Description
-It's a retail website.
-Main aim of this app is take pay from customer.
-This market give discount on some act of customer, those discounts is limited with one, so this app reviews customers of this market,then gives a discount based on individual person.
-Just one exist thing is not good is percentage based on discount is not applied on phone.
+This is a retail website.
+The main goal of this app is to receive payments from customers.
+This market provides discounts to customers based on their status, each customer is limited to a single discount.
+This application examines the status of every customer and provides discounts based on them.
+The only downside of this campaign is that discounts aren't applicable to phone purchases.

 ### Install

-This Explanation had been done with accepted that is project have been  installed to PC by user which include java jdk 16.0.2,maven apache 3.8.4 and git 2.33.0.
+This directory has been written assuming that the following programs are installed java jdk 16.0.2,maven apache 3.8.4 and git 2.33.0.
-If Those're not installed, visit those links;
+If they are not installed, visit the links below:
 1. https://www.youtube.com/watch?v=IJ-PJbvJBGs
 2. https://www.youtube.com/watch?v=Hff-1uDH1Ts

 1. First Step (Git)
 You need to clone this repository into your local computer.
 For cloning:
-* Firstly, open a command prompt, then write code following code.<br />
+* First, open a command prompt, then write the following code.<br />
 ```
 git clone https://github.com/ByrMucahit/Interview-Task.git
 ```